zamfi/cca-programming-electronics-fall-2016-wednesday/hw/week1.md

 - **Assignment:** Download and install the p5.js **Editor** from [http://p5js.org/download/#editor](http://p5js.org/download/#editor) -- you don't need the "complete library" or "single files".

-- **Assignment: Get extra help by going to the Hybrid Lab during staffed hours (I believe 9am-10pm) and asking the coaches for help!**
+- **Assignment: Get extra help by going to the Hybrid Lab during staffed hours (I believe 9am-10pm weekdays and 12pm-7pm on weekends) and asking the coaches for help!**

 - **Assignment: Bring your computer to class on Wednesday, September 14!**